vacary/docker/README.md

 We currently offer three images:

-* `stable`: This image provides the more recent release of FEniCS and is recommended for most users.
+* `stable-ppa`: This image provides the more recent release of FEniCS and is recommended for most users.
 It contains the current stable FEniCS binaries from official PPA.
 * `dev`: This image provides the development version of FEniCS.
 It is for users looking for the latest features.
 * `dev-env`: This image provides a development environment in which a user can install FEniCS.
 It provides the necessary dependencies for FEniCS, but does not provide the FEniCS libraries.

 `stable` is the default choice.
 To choose other version, edit the beginning of the script `fenics` and change `VERSION=stable`.